CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Linux.md

 CIS utilizes [OAuth 2.0](https://oauth.net/2/) authorization framework to establish a connection between the two applications.

-A one-way API is established from this instance of CIS-CAT Pro Dashboard to CIS WorkBench.
+A one-way API is established from an instance of CIS-CAT Pro Dashboard to CIS WorkBench.

+Each connection or integration is unique per Dashboard installation, which allows organizations with multiple instances of Dashboard to establish a communication between CIS-CAT Pro Dashboard and CIS WorkBench.

 CIS-CAT Pro Dashboard will check CIS WorkBench daily for the availability of a new release of CIS-CAT Pro.
 Establishing this connection will not allow CIS to collect any assessment results from your organization.